Diocesan Zoom Hosts:

 Recommendations for avoiding this are:

-- Keep VTC meetings private by issuing users a password - but see note on sharing the link.
+- Keep VTC meetings private by issuing users a password/passcode - but see note on sharing the link.

 - Employ the "waiting room" function, which requires the host to invite each guest individually.
 This will not work for those using the diocesan hosts as you need to get into the meeting before you can claim the host function.

 - Don't share invitation links on websites or social media.
-Any password set on the meeting will be included in the meeting link.
-You may publish the meeting id and then ask invitees to contact you privately for the password.
+Any password/code set on the meeting will be included in the meeting link.
+You may publish the meeting id and then ask invitees to contact you privately for the password/code.

 - For worship events that you want to publicize more broadly, consider assigning the host function to someone other than the worship leader, so that person can keep an idea on attendees and muting.